eur-nl/programming-cafe/content/lesson_2.md

 ```

 # Documentation
-What we also want for a research project, may be a list of all files and their modification dates.
-We can also use Python for that!
+For a research project, you might also want a list of all files along with their modification dates.
+We can use Python for that!

 ## Generate a README with all file names and their last modification date
 ```python